amorist/awesome/README.md

 - [gopl-zh](https://github.com/golang-china/gopl-zh) - :books: Go语言圣经中文版
 - [node-interview](https://github.com/ElemeFE/node-interview) - How to pass the Node.js interview of ElemeFE.
 - [itty-bitty](https://github.com/alcor/itty-bitty) - Itty.bitty is a tool to create links that contain small sites
-- [statping](https://github.com/hunterlong/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
-Run on any type of environment.
 - [react-from-zero](https://github.com/kay-is/react-from-zero) - A simple (99% ES2015 less) tutorial for React
 - [fastText](https://github.com/facebookresearch/fastText) - Library for fast text representation and classification.
 - [all-contributors](https://github.com/all-contributors/all-contributors) - ✨ Recognize all contributors, not just the ones who push code ✨